How Much Does a Website Really Cost in 2022?

 Cost of a small business website

-Its additional features may include: integrating social media, responsive design, a content management system, and integration with Google Analytics, Google Maps and Google Business Profile.
-They will also have more pages than a basic website, and more storage space for video and image galleries.
+Such features may include: integrating social media, responsive design, a content management system, Google Analytics and Google maps, ‘Google my business’ capability.
+They will also have more pages than a basic website, and again will be designed to be mobile responsive.

 Small business websites are perfect for businesses that are likely to update their content regularly.
-This makes them the perfect choice for startups, freelancers, or any growing organisation.
+This makes them the perfect choice for startups, freelancers or any growing organisation.

 Cost of a Small Business Website